cmeerbeek/TA-octopus_deploy/README.md

 ## ToDo

-* Add configuration page so you only need to provide the authentication information and data starts flowing.
+* Rebuild Add-on using Splunk Add-on Builder so the TA will confirm to Splunk best practices and uses a nice UI for configuring inputs

 ## Copyright